 I don’t have great luck getting my cake mix super smooth and it leaves some ruts and valleys.
 Melted butter seems to pool into these craters so I use a different method.

-Take about 1 1/2 sticks of butter, or about 3/4 of a cup and slice it into pretty thin slices.
+Take about 1 1/2 sticks of butter, or about 3/4 of a cup if it is sliced it into super thin slices.
 Place the slices as close together as you can on top of the cake mix.

 HOW TO BAKE

 You are waiting on that filling to set up more than anything.
 The filling is set when I knife inserted into the middle of the cake pan comes back clean.
 If there are crumbs from the cake topping, that’s fine, there is going to be a few dry crumbs in the topping.

 Once the filling is set, it is just a matter of how brown you want your topping.
 I have found that the longer you allow it to bake, the crunchier the topping gets.

-I tend to bake this dump cake for about 55 to 65 minutes is usually enough time for the filling to set and the crunchy topping to be perfect.
+I tend to bake this dump cake for about 55 to 65 minutes at 350°F is usually enough time for the filling to set and the crunchy topping to be perfect.

 HOW TO SERVE